chrisruis/Mutational_spectra_data/README.md

 The _M. canettii_ dataset additionally includes a small number of _M. tuberculosis_ sequences.
 The _M. canettii_ SBS spectrum was calculated using the labelled tree in which label MCAN corresponds to the _M. canettii_ branches

 The _M. kansasii_ MKMC and non-MKMC spectra were calculated from the same alignment and phylogenetic tree using the labelled tree in which MKMC and non-MKMC are labelled separately

+DBS spectra are included in the _C. acnes_ and _S. epidermidis_ directories with the suffix \_DBS\_spectrum.csv.
+The _S. epidermidis_ DBS spectra in manuscript Figure 4 was formed by combining the DBS spectra of the 3 phylogenetic groups